All Products

 ./ali-instance-cli configure --mode=CredentialsURI

-The following command output indicates that credentials are configured.
+The following output indicates a successful configuration.

-2. Register a temporary public key with the instance to which you want to connect
+2. Register a temporary public key with the instance

 2.1 Obtain the ID of the instance

-parameter in the command output is the ID of the instance.
+Obtain the ID of the target instance.

 2.2 Generate a key pair